-as ordered in writing, in advance, by the transferring physician:
+(f) The specific invasive procedures and equipment which a paramedic are authorized to administer or maintain during transfers are strictly limited to the following as ordered in writing, in advance, by the transferring physician:

-- 1. Portable Ventilators - 2.
-I.V.
-Pumps - 3.
-Chest Tubes - (g) A written order, signed by the transferring physician containing the following elements of information, shall be completed and delivered to the receiving hospital with the patient: - 1.
-The patient's name and diagnosis; - 2.
-The name and signature of the transferring physician; - 3.
-The name of the transferring hospital; - 4.
-The name of the ALS EMSP accepting the patient for transport; - 5.
-The name of the receiving physician; - 6.
-The name of the receiving hospital; - 7.
-The date and time the patient was released by the transferring physician; - 8.
-The date and time the patient was accepted by the receiving physician; - 9.
-All fluids and medications administered or maintained or both; - 10.
-Specific medical orders and detailed prescriptions clearly specifying dosages and frequency; - 11.
-All required life support equipment the patient needs or is likely to need; and - 12.
-Other remarks as appropriate related to patient management.
+1. Portable Ventilators

+2. Chest Tubes

+(g) A written order, signed by the transferring physician containing the following elements of information, shall be completed and delivered to the receiving hospital with the patient:

+1. The patient's name and diagnosis;

+2. The name and signature of the transferring physician;

+3. The name of the transferring hospital;

+4. The name of the paramedic accepting the patient for transport;

+5. The name of the receiving physician;

+6. The name of the receiving hospital;

+7. The date and time the patient was released by the transferring physician;

+8. The date and time the patient was accepted by the receiving physician;

+9. All fluids and medications administered or maintained or both;

+10. Specific medical orders and detailed prescriptions clearly specifying dosages and frequency;

+11. All required life support equipment the patient needs or is likely to need; and

+12. Other remarks as appropriate related to patient management.

-- (h) All medications required by the transferring physician to accompany the patient or medications which are already infusing should be supplied by the transferring hospital.
-All medications provided for use during the transfer together with all unused medications, syringes, vials, or empty containers shall be accounted for by the ALS EMSP in the same manner in which the transferring hospital would normally do so or require. - (i) Documentation shall account fully for all medications administered or maintained during transfer. - (j) All medications authorized to be administered or maintained during inter-hospital transfers shall be stored, managed, and accounted for separately from those in the normal ALS EMSP's medication container for pre-hospital emergency care. - (4) The requirements of this rule and other requirements of these rules do not apply to vehicles operated by a hospital exclusively for intra-hospital facility transfers.
-To qualify for this exemption, a vehicle shall conform to all of the following requirements: - (a) The vehicle shall be used exclusively for the transport of patients from one building in a licensed hospital to another building in the same licensed hospital.
-The vehicle shall not be used to respond to emergencies, to transport emergency patients, or to transport patients for any purpose other than intra-hospital facility transfers. - (b) The hospital shall be licensed by the Board and licensure records shall be on file with the Department's Division of Licensure and Certification. - (c) Each building from which patients are sent or by which patients are received shall be operated by the licensed hospital, as documented in the hospital's licensure records.
-Patients sent from a building operated by one licensed hospital to a building operated by another licensed hospital will be considered inter-facility and NOT intra-facility transfers, regardless of whether the licensed facilities are owned or operated by the same entity. - (d) All crew members on board the vehicle shall be hospital employees.
+(h) All medications required by the transferring physician to accompany the patient or medications which are already infusing should be supplied by the transferring hospital.
+All medications provided for use during the transfer together with all unused medications, syringes, vials, or empty containers shall be accounted for by the paramedic in the same manner in which the transferring hospital would normally do so or require.

+(i) Documentation shall account fully for all medications administered or maintained during transfer.

+(j) All medications authorized to be administered or maintained during inter-hospital transfers shall be stored, managed, and accounted for separately from those in the normal paramedic's medication container for pre-hospital emergency care.

+(4) The requirements of this rule and other requirements of these rules do not apply to vehicles operated by a hospital exclusively for intra-hospital facility transfers.
+To qualify for this exemption, a vehicle shall conform to all of the following requirements:

+(a) The vehicle shall be used exclusively for the transport of patients from one building in a licensed hospital to another building in the same licensed hospital.
+The vehicle shall not be used to respond to emergencies, to transport emergency patients, or to transport patients for any purpose other than intra-hospital facility transfers.

+(b) The hospital shall be licensed by the Board and licensure records shall be on file with the Department's Division of Licensure and Certification.

+(c) Each building from which patients are sent or by which patients are received shall be operated by the licensed hospital, as documented in the hospital's licensure records.
+Patients sent from a building operated by one licensed hospital to a building operated by another licensed hospital will be considered inter-facility and NOT intra-facility transfers, regardless of whether the licensed facilities are owned or operated by the same entity.